tembo-io/website/docusaurus/docs/postgres_guides/all-possible-joins-in-postgres/all-possible-joins-in-postgres.md

 ## Right Join

-It return all rows from right table and maching rows from the left table.
+It return all rows from right table and matching rows from the left table.
 Null values will be returned for the left table if there are no matching rows.

 It produces a complete set of records from Table B, with the matching records in Table A. If there is no match, the left side will contain null.